theoxylo/node-gdsn/README.md

 ## Usage

 ### To handle a CIN from another data pool:
-  * create a specific data pool instance to handle the message
+  * must instantiate a specific data pool instance to handle the message
-  * must create a GDSNResponse back to the source DP
+  * will create a GDSNResponse back to the source DP
-  * must create a new CIN to the dataRecipient trading party
+  * will create a new CIN to the dataRecipient trading party

 ```js
 var Gdsn = require('gdsn')